polkadot-fellows/runtimes/pallets/rc-migrator/src/accounts.md

 #### Tracking Total Issuance Post-Migration

-Pre-migration RC checking account tracks total DOT/KSM that "left" RC and is currently on some other system chain.
+Pre-migration RC checking account tracks total DOT/KSM that "left" RC or is currently on some other system chain.
 The DOT/KSM in various accounts on AH is also tracked in this same RC checking account.

 Post-migration, we want the tracking to move to AH.
 So AH checking account will track total DOT/KSM